 This week she has a special for listeners of The Healthy Parenting Connector: Join in on the 21-day Challenge.
 You will be prepping 21 days of healthy breakfast, lunch, dinner and snack recipes.
 Prep dish will create your shopping list and organize your prep to make meal time simple and effective.
 Check it out here.

-Here are some quick notes on what we covered:
+Here are some quick notes on what we covered on healthy meal planning for kids:

 - Most important lessons a chef would want kids to understand about food